BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 Nexus Delta uses symmetric encryption to secure sensitive data information (tokens and passwords).

 @link:[This section](https://github.com/BlueBrain/nexus/blob/master/delta/app/src/main/resources/app.conf#L235){ open=new } of the configuration defines the encryption configuration.

-## Request length configuration

-The configuration flag `akka.http.server.parsing.max-content-length` can be used to control the maximum payload size allowed for Nexus Delta resources.
-This value applies to all posted resources except for files.

 ## Plugins configuration